Ethiopia: Science and technology

 Pathobiologist Aklilu Lemma.
 In 1964, he discovered an alternative treatment for schistosomiasis, known as snail fever.

-Paleoanthropologist Zeresenay Alemseged in 2013.
-He was best known for discovering fossilized hominin called Selam or "Lucy's baby" in December 2000.
+Paleoanthropologist Zeresenay Alemseged (2013).
+He was best known for discovering the fossilised hominin called Selam or "Lucy's baby" in December 2000.

-Science and technology in Ethiopia emerging as progressive due to lack of organized institutions.
+Science and technology in Ethiopia are progressively emerging due to the lack of organised institutions.
 Manufacturing and service providers often place themselves in competitive programming in order to advance innovative and technological solutions through in-house arenas.
-The Ethiopian Space Science and Technology is responsible for conducting multifaceted tasks regarding space and technology.
-In addition, Ethiopia also launched 70 kg ET-RSS1 multi-spectral remote sensing satellite in December 2019.
-The President Sahle-Work Zewde told prior in October 2019 that "the satellite will provide all the necessary data on changes in climate and weather-related phenomena that would be used for the country's key targets in agriculture, forestry as well as natural resources protection initiatives."
-By January 2020, satellite manufacturing, assembling, integrating and testing began.
-This would also incremented facility built by French company funded by European Investment Bank (EIB).
-The main observatory Entoto Observatory and Space Science Research Center (EORC) allocated space programmes.
-The Ethiopian Biotechnology Institute is a part of Scientific Research & Development Services Industry, responsible for environmental and climate conservation.
-Numerous profound scientists have contributed degree of honours and reputations.
-Some are Kitaw Ejigu, Mulugeta Bekele, Aklilu Lemma, Gebisa Ejeta and Melaku Worede.
-Computer scientist Timnit Gebru, named one of Time's most influential people in 2022, was born in Ethiopia.
+The Ethiopian Space Science and Technology Institute is responsible for conducting multifaceted tasks regarding space and technology.
+In addition, Ethiopia also launched a 70 kg ET-RSS1 multi-spectral remote sensing satellite in December 2019.
+The President Sahle-Work Zewde said that "the satellite will provide all the necessary data on changes in climate and weather-related phenomena that would be used for the country's key targets in agriculture, forestry as well as natural resources protection initiatives."
+Satellite manufacturing, assembling, integrating and testing had begun by January 2020.
+This would also incremented facility built by a French company funded by the European Investment Bank (EIB).
+The use of the Entoto Observatory Space Science Research Centre (EORC) is allocated to space programmes.
+The Ethiopian Biotechnology Institute is responsible for environmental and climate conservation.
+Numerous scientists have contributed to these projects, including Kitaw Ejigu, Mulugeta Bekele, Aklilu Lemma, Gebisa Ejeta, and Melaku Worede.

+Computer scientist Timnit Gebru, named one of Times most influential people in 2022, was born in Ethiopia.

 Ethiopia is known for the use of traditional medicine since millennia.
-The first epidemic that occurred in Ethiopia was in 849, causing the Aksumite Emperor Abba Yohannes evicted from place due to "God's punishment for misdeeds".
+The first epidemic that occurred in Ethiopia was in 849, causing the Aksumite Emperor Abba Yohannes to be evicted due to "God's punishment for misdeeds".
 The first traditional medicinal remedy was claimed to be derived from this catastrophe, but the exact source is debated.
 Though it differs among ethnic groups, traditional medicine often implements herbs, spiritual healing, bone-setting and minor surgical procedures in treating disease.

 Ethiopia was ranked 134th in the Global Innovation Index in 2025.